 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Let’s face it: flying is expensive!
-When you are flying with kids, it can eat up your travel budget in a hurry.
+When you fly with kids, it can eat up your travel budget in a hurry.
 This is one of the main reasons why we take so many road trips.
 But, sometimes, flying is the only option.
 Is it really possible to find airfare for your entire family at a reasonable price?
-There are ways to lower the cost of air travel.
+Believe it or not, there are ways to lower the cost of air travel.
 We recently booked a flight from the South Pacific to Texas at Christmas and was able to save about $6500 on our tickets!
 Here are some practical tips for saving money on airfare.

 1. Be flexible with your dates.

 One of the easiest ways to save money on airfare is to be flexible with your travel dates.
-Now, sometimes, you will not have this luxury.
+Now, sometimes, you don’t have this luxury.
 But, if you can, be open to the possibility of shifting your departure and return dates by a day or two.
 Many times, you can save a good deal of money by leaving a day earlier or coming back a few days later.
 And the bonus is that sometimes, you can save money while extending your trip by a day or two!
+My favorite site for looking at airfare prices on different dates is Google Flights.
+You can also use Skyscanner for this too.

 2. Travel during the middle of the week.